 Think about the opportunities you have to create more of them and how you can adapt your marketing strategy to lead your traffic.

-6. Do some A/B testing
+8. Do some A/B testing

 An A/B is a test where you create two different versions of the same page and set them to appear to different visitors as they arrive.